rafamss/splunk_automation/deployment_clients/Readme.md

 	- [ ] Prepare to deploying the app (Linux & Windows);
 	- [ ] Make your own test (Linux & Windows);

-This tips was obtained in the official documentation: http://docs.splunk.com/Documentation/Splunk/7.1.0/Updating/Configuredeploymentclients
+This tips was obtained in the official documentation: [Configure deployment clients](http://docs.splunk.com/Documentation/Splunk/7.1.0/Updating/Configuredeploymentclients)